john-science/john-science.github.io/_posts/2016-05-19-river-songs-timeline.md

 * **River is in 15 episodes**
 * **Total run time above: 12 hours**

-### Post Mortem
+### Post-Mortem

-It took a while, but I finally re-watched all these episodes.
+It took a while, but I finally re-watched all those episodes.

+> **NO SPOILERS**

-I should say that the first three episodes in the above list actually have River at multiple points in her own time line.
-So those episodes are the ones that feel least like you are actually walking through her life alongside her.
-But after those first few, the list becomes a lot more cohesive.
+I should say, the first three episodes above actually have River at multiple points in her own timeline.
+So those episodes feel less like you are walking through her life alongside her.
+But after those first few, the timeline becomes a lot more linear.

-The River Song stories were built around Matt Smith's Doctor, so the first three-quarters of the time line is one big story arc.
+The River Song stories were built around Matt Smith's Doctor, so the first three-quarters of the timeline is one big story arc.
 And it's a good one.
-Round about the episode *The Husbands of River Song*, the time line starts to get somber. **No spoilers**, but the last quarter of the time line had a lot more impact for me when I watched them from her perspective.
+Things start to get somber around the episode *The Husbands of River Song*.
+No spoilers, but the last quarter of the timeline had a lot more impact for me when I watched them from her perspective.

 After watching them all again, I don't think the last episode really needs to be on the list.
-The second-to-last episode is really the conclusion of the story.
-And the last episode only *kind of* has River in it anyway.
+The second-to-last episode is really the conclusion of the River story arc.
+And the last episode only *kind of* has her in it anyway.
 So I marked it as optional.

-I really enjoyed watching the episodes in this order.
-Watching them all in this strange, jumbled order added an extra dimension to the show.
-Just a little bit of thought is required to figure out where each character is in their own time line.
-And it adds a lot of depth to the characters to try and think about things from their point of view.
+In the end, I really enjoyed watching the episodes in this order.
+It added an extra dimension to the them.
+Just a little bit of thought was required to figure out where each character was in their own timeline.
+And thinking more about the characters perspective gave the characters more depth.
 This was a marvelous experiment.
+I'm glad I did it.
+And I'm glad I did it with my best friend.